Metakira/starter-hugo-academic/content/authors/admin/_index.md

 ---
 bio: I am a New Media artist, Creative technologist and Computational designer.
-  My interests span the domains of art, science, design, technology, msic and philosophy.
+  My interests span the domains of art, science, design, technology, music and philosophy.
 interests:
   - New Media